neefrehman/millzbot/README.md

 ## Introduction

 After seeing so many projects being made with [OpenAI's GPT-2](https://openai.com/blog/better-language-models/), I decided to give it a whirl myself as a first foray into training a machine learning model, as well as building bots for Slack and Twitter.
-It took me no time at all to arrive at the idea of using [ustwo](http://ustwo.com/) co-founder [@millsustwo](https://twitter.com/millsustwo)'s tweets to fine-tune the model (with his permission).
+It took me no time to think of using [@millsustwo](https://twitter.com/millsustwo)'s tweets to fine-tune the model (with his permission).
 If GPT-2 can adapt to his _unique_ writing style then it really is as good as they say.

 [Demo Link]